What you need to know about caching

 Zero TTL

-You may also find zero TTL useful if you need real-time logging of end-user activity, which is a viable alternative to using no-store to ensure real-time logging.
-Yet, to guarantee fresh content and minimal latency, you should specify a reasonable TTL for the object and set the prefresh option to 0%.
-This way, edge servers contact the origin server on every request only after they serve the client to prevent increased latency caused by real-time logging.
+to provide real-time logging.
+However, to ensure fresh content and minimal latency, you should specify an appropriate TTL for the object and set the prefresh option to 0%.
+This way, the edge servers contact the origin server for each request only after they have served the content to the client, to avoid increased latency due to real-time logging.

 If the content changes for every request, use no-store instead.